 The landscape of franchising is shifting from single-unit owner-operators to mostly multi-unit owners.
 In fact, 53 percent of all franchisees own multiple units.

 So why choose multi-unit over a single-unit?
 Multiple units enable you to diversify your revenue streams.
 But with multiple locations, you may not get the time to visit each store all the time, and in-store presence is often an important part of franchisees’ success, especially if you’ve never worked with a specific brand before.

-That’s why all franchisees within the Winmark® family of resale franchise brands start out as single-unit owner-operators.
+That’s why all franchisees within the Winmark® network of resale franchise brands start out as single-unit owner-operators.
 This gives new franchisees the chance to get acquainted with the brand, understand the logistics of the stores and run more successful locations when they choose to add on.
 Franchisees can build a successful first store and lay the groundwork for possible multi-unit ownership.
 When it’s time to transition to a multi-unit owner, you’ll want to cover the following bases:

 1. Consider Availability

 Multi-unit ownership is changing the franchise industry.
 Rather than a single family-owned unit, franchisees are building brand empires, whether in a region, statewide or even internationally.
 With this in mind, a territory with availability and flexibility is beneficial for growth-focused franchisees.